-Since the other specs of the 16-inch screen did not change, it is unlikely the 14-inch will either.
+Since the other specifications of the 16-inch screen did not change, it is unlikely the 14-inch will either.
 500 nits of brightness with a P3 color gamut is still well placed in a professional laptop, however.

 Other 14-inch MacBook Pro updates

 The microphones are likely to get the same treatment as the other Apple laptops.
-Apple introduced three "studio grade" microphones positioned about the keyboard for better capture without the need for an external mic.
+Apple introduced three "studio-grade" microphones positioned about the keyboard for better capture without the need for an external mic.